seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 perturbation, `geo.wait` on SHORT, moves identically on the pre-TZ-14 revision: it is the entry-chase anchor's long-standing dependency on the 24-hour range, not a new coupling.
 That two-sided form of the test is the general one — a perturbation that moves a field on both revisions has proven nothing about the change.
+TZ-15 ran the identical protocol on a harness written fresh and read 0 of **1 240** fields with the journal record byte-identical again: the field count is a property of the harness's own enumeration and the two totals are not a discrepancy, while the result replicating across two independent harnesses is worth more than either run.

 `[решение принято мной]` Discarded: making exhaustion a Layer 1 veto.
 At the adopted line it would close roughly a tenth of all sessions on both sides on the